MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/extent-class.md

 ##  <a name="operator_add_add"></a>operator + +

-Incrementa ogni elemento dell'oggetto 'estensione'.
+Incrementa ogni elemento dell'oggetto 'extent'.

 ### <a name="syntax"></a>Sintassi